chipnetics/doctools/README.md

 # Project Motivation

-There are a plethora of solutions for converting MS Doc/Docx to Txt - however when you remove all those that are GUI based, remove installer-based solutions, remove non-compiled solutions (i.e. Python script), and remove (slow) COM-based solutions; the list suddenly is very small.
+There are a plethora of solutions for converting MS Doc/Docx to plain-text - however when you remove all those that are GUI based, remove installer-based solutions, remove non-compiled solutions (i.e. Python script), and remove (slow) COM-based solutions; the list suddenly is very small.
 Compounded further that the remaining solutions are either Windows or Linux utilities; *but  not both*.

-Finally, for the remaining few solutions that may exist, they generally don't prep the data for natural language processing or text analytics.
-Alas, this solution is also **very fast** as it directly extracts the underlying XML from the document and uses a multitude of regular expressions to prepare the resulting txt file for anlaytics.
+Finally, for the remaining few solutions that may exist, they generally don't prepare the data for natural language processing or text analytics.
+Alas, this solution is also **very fast** as it directly extracts the underlying XML from the document and uses a multitude of regular expressions to clean & prepare the resulting text file for anlaytics.

 # Work in Progress

 This repository is generally work in progress.
 While it functions there is room for improvement.
-Currently is what this is **not** is a 1:1 Doc/Docx to Txt converter.
-In particular, the data is transformed such that each sentence is extracted onto a separate line break so that it can be used in analytics with incredible ease.
+Currently is what this is **not** is a 1:1 Doc/Docx to plain-text converter.
+In particular, the data is transformed such that each sentence is extracted onto a separate line break so that it can be used in analytics with *incredible ease*.

 Some basic string replacement takes place to facilitate this clearly in a way that won't confuse NLP engines (such as Google Cloud).
-One example is that, ellipsis (...) will be replaced with ("such as,").
+One example is that ellipsis (...) will be replaced with ("such as,").
 This is done as some 3rd party tools will (/may) mistake this for sentence breaks.
-Other examples are "etc.", or roman numeral bullets (iii., iv., v.).
+Other immediate examples are "etc.", or roman numeral bullets (iii., iv., v.).

 Any of these replacements will not affect the original meaning of the document however.

 # Pre-Compiled Binaries

-Binaries (.exe) for Windows and Linux have been pre-compiled and can be found in the 'bin' folder.
+Binaries for Windows and Linux have been pre-compiled and can be found in the 'bin' folder.
 Or in the "Releases" section in GitHub.

 With git, you can download all the latest source and binaries with `git clone https://github.com/chipnetics/doctools`